If ESPN broadcasted anxiety stats instead of sports scores, this would be the standing in my house:

 My husband had a decision to make when I told him the reason for my crazy heart rate.
 He had to choose his words and actions so that they helped me overcome my anxiety, rather than making them worse.
 And thankfully, he didn’t choose any of these.

-Over the next 5 Mondays, we’re going to discuss 5 ways NOT to help someone having an anxiety attack.
+Today is the finale of 5 straight Mondays in which we are going to discuss 5 ways NOT to help someone having an anxiety attack.
 If you can follow these 5 rules, you may just find yourself a new best friend.
-Here is rule No. 1:
+Here is rule No. 5: